Jonathan Saunders – Chairman

 Kevin started boating through canoeing, windsurfing, yacht crewing and then onto two ski boats, a Fairline Sprint, and a Sealine 290 before moving to his present vessel a Princess 38 Flybridge.
 He joined the association in 1996 to widen his cruising grounds with his then small children, who have both grown up at the marina.
-Kevin is a long serving member of the committee joining in 2000 and in 2001 he began to assist with the cruising role which he has done for the past 17 years.
-He looks forward to supporting the membership and Committee in the future, with its ever-changing role.
+Kevin is a long serving member of the committee joining in 2000 and in 2001 he began to assist with the cruising role which he did, with a years break in between, for the past 16 years.
+Now retired from the cruising role he looks forward to supporting the membership and Committee in the future, with its ever-changing role.
 His aim has always been to help others make that daunting journey a “Reality”.
-Kevin is always happy to talk about cruises, the Association or give advice.
+Kevin is always happy to talk about the Association, cruising or give advice.
 He can be found on “Reality” D36 most weekends.

 Carol Turner – Association Secretary